AMWA-TV/bcp-008-01/docs/Overview.md

 Connection status monitoring allows devices to expose the health of the receiver with regards to receiving stream packets successfully.

+`Note`: Other connection problems like 802.1x authorization, DHCP and other causes are also reflected in the connection status.

 Devices specify:

 * When the receiver is Inactive (is a neutral state)
 * Healthy when the receiver is Active and receiving packets without using any form of loss recovery
-* PartiallyHealthy when the receiver is Active and is receiving packets but some form of loss recovery is being used (redundant leg recovery or some form of FEC)
+* PartiallyHealthy when the receiver is Active and is receiving packets but some form of loss recovery is being used (e.g. redundant leg recovery or some form of FEC)
-* Unhealthy when the receiver is active and is receiving packets but has unrecoverable errors
+* Unhealthy when the receiver is active and is either not receiving any packets or receiving packets but has unrecoverable errors

 The connection status message is an optional nullable property where devices can offer the reason and further details as to why the current status value was chosen.

 ### Late and lost packets

-The receiver monitoring model provides means of gathering metrics around late and lost packets.
+The receiver monitoring model provides means of gathering metrics around late and lost stream packets.
 These are not statuses but instead enable further analysis when [link status](#link-status-monitoring) or [connection status](#connection-status-monitoring) indicate problems.

 The feature is expressed with the following methods: